tonioloewald/xinjs/docs/web-components.md

     export menuBar = MenuBar.elementCreator()

-One of the neat things about custom-elements is that you can give them multiple `<slot>`s with different `name` attributes and then have children target a specific slot using the `slot` attribute.
+One of the neat things about custom-elements is that you can give them *multiple* `<slot>`s with different `name` attributes and then have children target a specific slot using the `slot` attribute.

+[app-layout.ts](../demo/components/app-layout.ts) is a more complex example of a structural element utilizing multiple named `<slot>`s.

 #### styleNode: HTMLStyleElement